TobiOlajumoke/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Dockerfile
 A Dockerfile is a text file that contains instructions for building a Docker image.
 It contains a series of commands that are executed one after the other to create an image.

+### Docker Compose
+Docker Compose is a tool that allows you to define and run multi-container Docker applications.
+You can use it to define the services that make up your application, specify their dependencies and configuration, and run them all with a single command.

 ### Docker Image
 A Docker image is a snapshot of an application and its dependencies.
 It's created by running the commands in a Dockerfile.
 You can think of an image as a blueprint for creating containers.